Milo123459/bento/README.md

 Create a GPU accelerated terminal emulator with a beautiful UI.

 If you have an idea, please make an issue.
-We have an excalidraw file (/bento.excalidraw)
+We have an excalidraw [file](/bento.excalidraw)